 As one of only two independent child and adolescent psychiatry departments at a top-ranked academic medical center in the United States, we are changing the way we think about and treat child mental health and developmental disorders.
 We are also advancing translation of the latest insights into the causes, courses, and treatment of these conditions.

-Under the leadership of Helen L. Egger, MD, department chair; Jennifer Havens, MD, vice chair for clinical integration and mentoring; Kimberly E. Hoagwood, PhD, vice chair for research; and Jess P. Shatkin, MD, MPH, vice chair for education, our department’s mission is to define future innovations in mental health, care integration, inclusive education, and community collaboration.
+Under the leadership of Jennifer Havens, MD, department chair; Moriah E. Thomason, PhD, Vice Chair of Research; and Jess P. Shatkin, MD, MPH, vice chair for education, our department’s mission is to define future innovations in mental health, care integration, inclusive education, and community collaboration.
 Our goal is to improve the lives of children with mental health needs and those who care for them.

 Child and Adolescent Psychiatry Strategic Priorities

 We drive innovation through collaboration with other NYU Langone departments, centers, and institutes to improve how we conduct research, train clinicians, and treat children with mental health conditions and related issues.
 Our work focuses on several key strategic priority areas.